 All Cabinet decisions must be taken in public apart from the exceptions for things like personnel matters, commercially sensitive information or confidential legal advice.
-Even where a decision is taken by an individual Cabinet councillor this is done at a public meeting with publicly available agendas and reports.
+Papers relating to Cabinet decisions, and to decisions of individual Cabinet Members, are published on the website about a week before the decision is taken.

 Officers are not able to put decisions into practice until the seven-day 'call-in' period has elapsed (except for decisions taken under emergency procedures).